NjlsShade/aggredexwiki/mathematics/measurement/barycenter.md

 # About
 The barycenter, or [Origin](/mathematics/origin) if being used to regard the orbital point of a Star System, is a location that exists at the median of an object or representative's mass.

-In the Sol Star System, the two largest instances, Jupiter and sun itself, create a barycenter between their masses.
+In the Sol Star System, the two largest instances, Jupiter and Sol, create a barycenter between their masses.
 This center mass is a short distance away from the sun and is hard to detect.

 # Images
 <link rel="stylesheet" href="/uploads/css/core.css">